 Adult Continuing Healthcare - Richmond

-The Richmond Continuing Healthcare Service assesses adults from the age of 18 years in line with the National Framework for Continuing Healthcare (2018).
+The Richmond Continuing Healthcare Service assesses adults from the age of 18 years in line with the National Framework for Continuing Healthcare (2022).

-The nurse assessors work with families and local authority partners to undertake comprehensive assessments and reviews so that eligibility for continuing healthcare and funded nursing care be determined.
+The Nurse Assessors work with families and local authority partners to undertake comprehensive assessments and reviews so that eligibility for Continuing Healthcare and Funded Nursing care be determined.

 People eligible for either fully funded NHS Continuing Healthcare or Funded Nursing Care will be subject to review assessment at three months following receipt of the funding from the NHS.
 If they remain eligible they will then have annual reviews.

-The transition referral process is started either the Community Children’s Continuing Healthcare Nurse or by the Social Worker allocated to the child.
+Transition of children into adult Continuing Healthcare Service is undertaken at 17 years of age.
+The transition referral process is started by either the Community Children’s Continuing Care Nurse or by the Social Worker allocated to the child.
+A Checklist and a Transition referral form need to be completed for the planning of the assessment.

-Continuing healthcare funding is awarded depending on whether a person’s primary need is a health need and not on any particular diagnosis of condition.
+Continuing Healthcare funding is awarded depending on whether a person’s primary need is a health need and not on any particular diagnosis of condition.

-Linda Hagan: Service Manager
+Linda Hagan: CHC Service Manager

 Friday Eboreime: Senior CHC Nurse Assessor

-April Tapp: CHC Nurse Assessor
+April Tap: CHC Nurse Assessor

-Priti Thapa Ghimire: CHC Nurse Assessor
+Astrid Gan: CHC Nurse Assessor

-Ajit Virdee: CHC Nurse Assessor
+Adedoyin Adeyemo: CHC Nurse Assessor

-Ifrah Hassan: CHC Nurse Assessor
+Robert Mushambi: CHC Nurse Assessor

-Naomi Richardson: Senior CHC Administrator
+Naomi Richardson: HRCH CHC Business Support Officer

 Referrals for Continuing Healthcare (CHC) have different streams depending on who is making the referral.